Cloudy1986/chitter/README.md

 I used a trello board to track my progress with building the features for the user stories above.
 It's a public board if you want to take a look - https://trello.com/b/A4glMyDh/chitter-rails.
 I also worked on each feature in a branch before merging the branch into main via a pull request.
 This was in order to replicate working in a development team and keep up the good development practices I've developed at Makers Academy.

+## Deployed Heroku application

+You can view and interact with the live application via this [link](https://thawing-dusk-78531.herokuapp.com/).

-## Setting up and running the app
+## Setting up and running the app locally

-## Test coverage and running the tests
+## Test coverage and running the tests locally